blickfeld7/chocolatey-packages/README.md

 1. Clone the repository locally.
 1. Head into the `setup` folder and perform the proper steps for your choice of setup (or both if you plan to use both methods).
 1. Edit this README.
 Update the badges at the top.

-### Recommendation on Auto Packaging

-AU provides more in the process of being completely automated, sending emails when things go wrong, and providing a nice report at the end.
-It doesn't have a bolt-on feeling to it that you see with Ketarin / ChocolateyPackageUdater, however the one thing it does lack in comparison is no visual feedback to seeing how searches for installers may be found.
-Other than that, it provides errors when things go wrong, where Ketarin doesn't consider anything that happens during "before run"/"post run updates" (where chocopkgup and checksumming occur) to be an error, even if those scripts error.

-So for best visibility, enjoying the ease of using AppVeyor, and for a nice report of results, we recommend AU over Ketarin.
-You also don't need to deal with templates as AU works directly with the xml/ps1 files to do replacement.

-### Use Both Methodologies

-The way this source repository is designed, you can use both AU and Ketarin/ChocolateyPackageUpdater together.
-This is especially helpful when migrating existing packages from one methodology to the other.

-### Migrating existing Ketarin packages to AU

-1. Add an update.ps1 to the package folder and determine how to update the package using [AU's instructions](https://github.com/majkinetor/au#creating-the-package-updater-script).
-1. Remove the ketarin.xml file from the ketarin folder.
-1. Ensure you also remove the package job from Ketarin itself as it doesn't automatically remove.